TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-provisioning-licensing.md

 3. If you want external users to consume you PowerApps Portal content, that is not secured via authentication, they will be considered as unauthenticated external users.

 Pricing for mentioned capacity add-ons of PowerApps Portals are listed here: [PowerApps and Microsoft Flow licensing FAQ](https://docs.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq#can-you-share-more-details-regarding-the-new-powerapps-portals-licensing) and in the [current licensing guide](https://go.microsoft.com/fwlink/?linkid=2085130).

+Furthermore, that means the following for PowerApps Portals with Dynamics 365 apps:

+1. If you've met an applicable threshold of required Dynamics 365 licenses in your tenant, you are entitled to a single Dynamics 365 Portal.
+The access to this Portal (unauthenticated & authenticated) does not need to be licensed via capacity add-ons in the same way as PowerApps Portals  need to be.
+2. Any additional Dynamics 365 Portal will be licensed by instance, not by consumption.

+Pricing for additional Dynamics 365 Portals instances are listed here: [PowerApps and Microsoft Flow licensing FAQ](https://docs.microsoft.com/en-us/power-platform/admin/powerapps-flow-licensing-faq#can-you-share-more-details-regarding-the-new-powerapps-portals-licensing) and in the [current licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).

+> Transition Period for Dynamics 365 Portals

+As of today, there is a transition period, so both Portals types (PowerApps Portals & Dynamics 365 Portals) live side by side.
+Hence, it is still possible to provision a Dynamics 365 Portal today (i.e. after 1st October 2019), that will not need any capacity add-on for authenticated/unauthenticated users).
+Simply by leveraging a Dynamics 365 model-driven app in your PowerApps environment.
+When this transition period will end is not transparent to me.
+How the existing Dynamics 365 Portal licenses will be transitioned to PowerApps Portals capacity model after that period is also not visible to me.
+But I sure will give an update in this post.